rjenez/w251-final-project-livestalk/yolov5/README.md

 Once the images are downloaded the next step is to execute training.
 You make execute the dockerrun.sh script that does training and detection.
 You will need to update project.yaml that has the details for classes we want to use and specifics for where the images are (should be all set if you use the downloadroboflow.sh.
-For dockerrun.sh you will need to set the following environment variables (or use the defaults in the script).
+For dockertrain.sh you will need to set the following in the environment file  model_profile.sh.
-EPOCHS=10
-IMAGE_SIZE=416
+EPOCHS=50
+IMAGE_SIZE=736
 BATCH_SIZE=16
 MODEL=yolov5s.pt
+MODEL=yolov5m.pt
+#MODEL=yolov5l.pt
+#MODEL=yolov5x.pt
+FREEZE=10
+CONFIDENCE=0.45

-Once the training is done, it will automatically do a detection run on the images in the test set to see how well we did.
+Once the training is done, you may run detect by dockerdetect.sh on the images in the test set to see how well we did.
 You can look in the runs directory after completing to see the outcome of the training and the results.
-### Image detection through rtmp
-Once we have the model trained, we can execute the dockerdetect.sh script which starts readiding the rtmp stream rtmp://<rtmp_server_ip>/live/livestalk.
-You will need to set the RTMPSRC environment variable to specificy this source before executed the detection script.
-***Note, you will need to have established a stream before starting the run this script (Need to find out why that is).
-The results of the detection of the images will be put in the directtory runs/detect/exp<n>/.
-There will be a livestalk.mp4 file with the vidoe of the stream with detected images.
-Along with this there is a labels directory that has a file livestalk_xxx.txt which has every has boounding box data for every image detected.
-The number of lines corresponds to the number of objects detected in each frame.

-This file data can be used to stich together the number of cows detected.
+This detection uses the weights generated in the training step which is generally in {training output directory}/exp<number>/weights/best.pt.
+All of this handled so that you get the result of the last run in using the detect.sh script.
+### Library to do individual image identification of cows
+There is code in identify.py that implements a class that can be used to do in memory individual detection.
+It is the result of heavy modification of detect.py in yolov5.
+The library generates the annotated image with cows deteced, along with the locations of the detected cows in the image.

+This library can be tested by running dockeridentify.sh

 Files:
 - [Readme.md](./Readme.md) This file with all the detail for setting up and running the training.
 - [dockerbuildyolo.sh](./dockerbuildyolo.sh)) Build Docker container with yolov5 for nx
-- [Dockerfile.yolov5](./Dockerfile.yolov5) Docker file for building yolov5
+- [Dockerfile.yolov5](./Dockerfile.yolov5) Docker file for building yolov5 container
+- [Dockerfile.yolov5mqtt](./Dockerfile.yolov5mqtt) Docker file for building yolov5 and mqtt in one container.
 - [downloadroboflow.sh](./downloadroboflow.sh) Script to download image and label data from roboflow.
 Some configuration required.
+- [train.sh](./train.sh) Shell script to invoke yolov5 training
-- [dockerrun.sh](./dockerrun.sh) Run docker container to do training and detection of the images.
+- [dockertrain.sh](./dockertrain.sh) Run docker container to do training on images downloaded from training and validation.
-- [dockerdetect.sh](./dockerdetect.sh) Run object detection pipeline using rtmp video feed we receive from the drone
+- [dockerdetect.sh](./dockerdetect.sh) Run object detection on test images using docker
+- [detect.sh](./detect.sh) Shell script to invoke yolov5 detection
+- [dockeridentify.sh](./dockeridentify.sh) Run object identification on any image with docker
+- [identify.sh](./identify.sh) Run object identification on any image
+- [identify.py](./identify.py) Module to do in memory image identification and labeling of objects detected.
+- [project.yaml](./project.yaml) Yaml file detail classes to detect and training and validation sets for train.sh.
+- [model_profile.sh](./model_profile.sh) Environment variables that are set across traininging, detection and identification (sourced in the .sh files)